Vosoritide interacts in the following cases:

 b Injection site reactions include the preferred terms; injection site erythema, injection site reaction, injection site swelling, injection site urticaria, injection site pain, injection site bruising, injection site pruritus, injection site haemorrhage, injection site discolouration, and injection site induration.

-Injection site reactions were reported in 85% patients treated with vosoritide compared to 82% patients on placebo.
+In ACH study 111-301, in patients aged ≥5 years, injection site reactions were reported in 85% patients treated with vosoritide compared to 82% patients on placebo.
 Patients receiving this medicinal product who experienced injection site reactions reported a median of 76 events, compared to patients receiving placebo who reported a median of 7.5 events over a 52-week period.
 The most common injection site reactions (occurring in at least 10% of patients treated with vosoritide) were injection site reaction (73%), injection site erythema (68%), injection site swelling (38%), and injection site urticaria (13%).
 All injection site reactions were Grade 1 (mild) in severity, with the exception of 5 events in two patients that were Grade 2 (moderate).
 Reported Grade 2 events included; two patients who reported two events of injection site urticaria, and one event of injection site vesicles.
+In study 111-206, patients aged <5 years, injections site reactions were reported in 86% of patients treated with vosoritide compared to 53% patients on placebo.
+Patients receiving vosoritide who experienced injection site reactions reported a median of 224 events, compared to patients receiving placebo who reported a median of 114 events over a 52-week period, all of which were Grade 1 (mild) in severity.
+In patients >2 years to <5 years of age, injection site reactions were reported in 84% patients treated with vosoritide compared to 44% patients on placebo.
+In patients 6 months to <2 years of age, events of injection site reactions were reported in 83% patients treated with vosoritide compared to 50% patients on placebo.
+In patients <6 months of age, injection site reactions were reported in 92% patients treated with vosoritide compared to 75% patients on placebo.

-Of 131 patients with achondroplasia who were treated with vosoritide 15 µg/kg/day and evaluable for the presence of anti-drug antibodies (ADA) for up to 240 weeks, ADA were detected in 35% of patients.
+Of 131 patients aged 5 years of age and older with achondroplasia who were treated with vosoritide 15 μg/kg/day and evaluable for the presence of anti-drug antibodies (ADA) for up to 240 weeks, ADA were detected in 35% of patients.
 The earliest time to ADA development was day 85.
 All ADA-positive patients tested negative for anti-vosoritide neutralising antibodies.
 There was no correlation between the number, duration, or severity of hypersensitivity adverse reactions or injection site reactions and ADA positivity or mean ADA titre.
 There was no association between ADA positivity or mean ADA titre and change from baseline in annual growth velocity (AGV) or height Z-score at Month 12.
 There was no impact of serum ADA detected on the plasma PK measurements of vosoritide.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.